frankheat/offsecnotes/Android/Vulnerabilities/intent attack surface.md

 }
 ```

-You can't start this activity from another app because it's not exported.
-However, "not exported activities" can be started internally by the app itself.

-If we have a `startActivity` within the app where the attacker controls the intent we can craft an intent that when passed to `startActivity`, leads to the non-exported activity.
+We cannot start this activity from another app because it's not exported.
+However, if we have a `startActivity` within the app where the attacker controls the intent we can craft an intent that when passed to `startActivity`, leads to the non-exported activity.

 The [Innested intents](intent%20attack%20surface.html#innested-intents) chapter includes a useful code: